August 22, 2025

 Ten Cookies I Took From Grama's Cookie Tins

 Lots of grandmas have cookie jars...they fill them with cookies and offer them to their grandchildren when they come to visit.
 At MY grandma's house there are cookie tins filled with her cookies...the same ones all the time...chocolate chip, nut and raisin, chocolate drops, and orange cookies.
-She calls them "millhonk cookies" because she doesn't consider them to be pretty, decorative, or ornate.
+She calls them "millhunk cookies" because she doesn't consider them to be pretty, decorative, or ornate.
 She always puts them in front of us reluctantly, as if she is embarrassed that they wouldn't be up for a Baker of the Year Award.
-These millhonk cookies are baked for her grandchildren and family with love, and when we come to visit, she shares them with us.
+These millhunk cookies are baked for her grandchildren and family with love, and when we come to visit, she shares them with us.
 They please the tastebuds and please the stomach, and no one really ever minds whether or not they please the eyes.

-Although the millhonk cookies will always be a memory of my grandma's house, I'd like to think of those cookie tins filled with cookies as a representation of MY Grama Lou filled with love.
+Although the millhunk cookies will always be a memory of my grandma's house, I'd like to think of those cookie tins filled with cookies as a representation of MY Grama Lou filled with love.
 The REAL cookies I have taken from Grama's cookie tins cannot be tasted, and certainly can't be seen.
 The "cookies" I speak of are the lessons I have learned from her example.
 Grama Lou always points out how ordinary her life is.
 She is a homebody who enjoys knitting and quilting.
 Ordinary or not, some of the best lessons I have learned in life have been from my Grama Lou's example.

 Below I will share only "Ten Cookies I Took From Grama's Cookie Tins".
 I think it's probably safe to say that ALL of her grandchildren have tasted these "cookies" and maybe even other "cookies" too!